andrewscouten/carnegie_mellon_hackathon_prep/Cancer_Subtyping/README.md

 - **Topics:** Survey, Cancer (Skin), Federated Learning (FL)
 - **Summary:** FL strategy and model that is both multi-task and accounts for missing modalities during prediction.
 Detailed about FL strategy and related works (including datasets, task, and input types of those works)

+## Datasets for Colorectal, Breast, and Lung Cancer